tamizhvendan/honeyeql/README.md

 ## Rationale

 When a query involves more than one table, the declarative nature of SQL depreciates.
-Depends on the type of relationship, we have to put appropriate join conditions.
+Depending on the type of relationship, we have to put appropriate join conditions.

 Let's assume that we have the following schema.